radio3-network/BluemchenOS/app-template.md

 ### Share folder [./share]

 This is an **optional** folder for sharing data across multiple versions of the same app/dependency.

+### Source folder [./source]

+The source code for the app.
+This is an optional folder but critical to assure a longer life for the app since it will not depend on the availability of an external server on the internet.
+It will be self-contained, capable of compiling itself for newer/different machines in the future.
+It includes all the source code and instructions required for compiling the app.

 ### Temp folder [./temp]